IbrahimSaad54/Web-Project/README.md

 # 🎓 Responsive Educational Website / Online Courses Website

 A fully responsive educational website built using **HTML, CSS, and JavaScript**.
-This project demonstrates how to create a modern and attractive learning platform for online courses inspired by the video tutorial:
+This project demonstrates how to create a modern and attractive learning platform for online courses inspired by the video tutorial.

 ---